I’m currently reading the MacArthur

 Have mercy upon us and

-forgive the pride we have in
+forgive the pride we have in intellectualism.

 Teach us the truth of your Word